Document downloads - Dispute resolution

 • Complaints handling

-Published: July 2016
+Published July 2016

-Reissued: October 2023
+Reissued October 2023

-The purpose of this standard is to provide residential surveyors and valuers with information to assist in handling complaints and direct them towards more detailed guidance from RICS.
+The purpose of this professional standard is to provide residential surveyors and valuers with information to assist in handling complaints and direct them towards more detailed guidance from RICS.

 • Rural arbitration